MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiasymbol-get-issafebuffers.md

 ---
 # IDiaSymbol::get_isSafeBuffers

-Retrieves a flag that specifies whether the preprocesser directive for a safe buffer is used.
+Retrieves a flag that specifies whether the preprocessor directive for a safe buffer is used.
 Use when the [SymTagEnum Enumeration](../../debugger/debug-interface-access/symtagenum.md) is set to `SymTagFunction`.

 ## Syntax